Icon for yo — I

 repetition

-The most useful translation for yo is I. It always refers to the speaker — the person saying or writing the sentence.
-Spanish often drops it entirely since the verb ending already tells you who's acting, but yo can be added for emphasis or contrast.
+Yo means I and always refers to the person who's speaking or writing0.
+Spanish often drops it because the verb ending shows who's speaking, but yo can also be added for emphasis or contrast.

 yo